 Dogs appreciate one-on-one attention.
 Use balls, tug toys, or fetch toys to engage your dog in active play.
 Your enthusiasm can be contagious; playing alongside your dog often extends the playtime and strengthens your bond.

 Transform routine walks into exciting games by encouraging your dog to follow scents or seek out hidden toys.
-Mental challenges like "find it" games enrich the walk with intellectual stimulation, which often encourages dogs to be physically more active as well.
+Mental challenges like find-it games enrich the walk with intellectual stimulation, which often encourages dogs to be physically more active as well.

 Every dog has unique preferences.
 Some are food-driven, others love toys or social interactions.
-Experiment with different rewards—treats, toys, praise, or special outings—to discover what your dog responds to best.
+Experiment with different rewards — treats, toys, praise, or special outings — to discover what your dog responds to best.
 Use these insights to keep your dog motivated in the long term.

 Motivating your dog to play and exercise is about combining mental challenge, varied environments, social opportunities, and appropriate rewards.
-By attentively meeting your dog’s physical and emotional needs, you keep them healthy, happy, and eager for daily activity.
-Whether it’s a new route, interactive toy, playing with friends, or learning new tricks, exciting and rewarding experiences will inspire your dog to get moving.
+By attentively meeting your dog's physical and emotional needs, you keep them healthy, happy, and eager for daily activity.
+Whether it is a new route, interactive toy, playing with friends, or learning new tricks, exciting and rewarding experiences will inspire your dog to get moving.